 Each day brings a new island, a new landscape and new species to discover.
 On the fourth day we return to Santa Cruz Island allowing guests who have signed on for only half the itinerary to depart and new guests to join us.
 Today's highlight is a trip into the highland region and a visit to the giant tortoises who roam there (albeit at a very slow pace).
 From a distance, they look like boulders littering the landscape but as we approach, we discover something far more wondrous.
 Carlos counsels us to avoid the sudden movements that cause them to retreat into their massive shells.
 The most ancient of these males are over 150 years old and a few were alive in 1835 when Charles Darwin made the six-week visit here that led him to reconsider the very timeline of creation.

 The Isabela II stops at Genovese, the most north east of the islands and off-limits to larger vessels.
 Here we find some of our best snorkeling.
 There are no coral reefs in the Galapagos but along cliffs and ledges that plunge abruptly into the sea we find an abundance of sea life.
 It's a late morning snorkel and clouds limit visibility when suddenly fur seals and sea lions decide to investigate...us!
-One swims up to Bob and peers into his mask, perhaps perplexed by our swimming style so ungainly in comparison to their darting grace.
+One swims up to my husband and peers into his mask, perhaps perplexed by our swimming style so ungainly in comparison to their darting grace.